alexanderdrodriguez/ticket-lifecycle/README.md

 </p>
 <p>Step 1: To start to create the three example tickets go to localhost/osTicket/ in your VMs browser</p>
 <img src="https://i.gyazo.com/195361755337373d51865e00624fa3f7.png">
-<p>Step2: Select open a new ticket -> Use Email Address: karen@osticket and Full Name: Karen Karen as contact information -> Help Topic: Business Critical Outage -> Ticket Details: “Entire Online banking system is down” -> Enter an example detail scenario like in one of the images below -> Click "Create Ticket"</p>
+<p>Step 2: Select open a new ticket -> Use Email Address: karen@osticket and Full Name: Karen Karen as contact information -> Help Topic: Business Critical Outage -> Ticket Details: “Entire Online banking system is down” -> Enter an example detail scenario like in one of the images below -> Click "Create Ticket"</p>
 <img src="https://i.gyazo.com/d7cb241a44875fd1867902186e4994a5.png">
 <img src="https://i.gyazo.com/5148b6dc6bed31a31690f14e9551a49e.png">
 <p>Step 3: Select open a new ticket -> Use Email Address: ken@osticket and Full Name: Ken Ken as contact information -> Help Topic: Personal Computer Issues -> Ticket Details: “Accounting department can't use Adobe Reader” -> Enter an example detail scenario like in the image below -> Click "Create Ticket"</p>